Shopify/toxiproxy/README.md

 Toxiproxy is a framework for simulating network conditions.
-It's made specifically to work in testing, CI and development environments, supporting deterministic tampering with connections, but with support for randomized chaos and customization.
-We've been successfully using it in all development and test environments at Shopify since October 2014 for resiliency testing.
+It's made specifically to work in testing, CI and development environments, supporting deterministic tampering with connections, but with support for randomized chaos and customization. **Toxiproxy is the tool you need to prove with tests that your application doesn't have single points of failure.** We've been successfully using it in all development and test environments at Shopify since October, 2014.

 Toxiproxy usage consists of two parts.
 A TCP proxy written in Go (what this repository contains) and a client communicating with the proxy over HTTP.
 You